amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Proselint is open-source software released under the BSD license and compatible with Pythons 2 and 3.
 It runs efficiently as a command-line utility or editor plugin for Sublime Text, Atom, Emacs, vim, &c.
 It outputs advice in standard formats – including JSON and standard linting format (``slf``) – allowing for integration with external services and human readable output.
 Proselint includes modules on a variety of usage problems, including redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more (see Tables 1 and 2 for a fuller listing).

-Proselint can be seen as both a language tool for scientists and a tool for language science.
-On the one hand, it can be used to improve writing, and it includes modules that promote clear and consistent prose in science writing.
-On the other, it can be used to measure language usage and to consider the factors relevant to a linter's usefulness.

 Rule modules
 ------------